lexibank/tlopo/out/vol3/chapter8.md

 Three POc etyma can be reconstructed with the denotatum I. cylindrica, namely &ast;Reqi(t), &ast;guRu(n) and &ast;pitu.
 Both have non-Oceanic cognates denoting the same species, and any difference in their usages is unknown.

 By far the most frequently reflected etymon is &ast;Reqi(t).
-POc &ast;guRun has scattered re- flexes .
+POc &ast;guRun has scattered reflexes.

 Blust (ACD) reconstructs PAn &ast;Riaq 'sword grass, Imperata cylindrica' on the basis of Formosan reflexes.
 Whether PCEMP &ast;Reqi is an irregular development from this, I do not know.
-This reconstruction is attributed to PCEMP on the basis of Far East Manggarai riʔi ([Verheijen 1990](../references.md#source-Verheijen1990):221 ), Sasak re, Rotinese li (all CMP), all 'sword grass, Imperata cylindrica' .
-Roviana and Marovo have the form rekiti, reflecting earlier &ast;rekit, but this appears to be an unsourced borrowing, as (i) the regular           of POc &ast;-q- is zero and (ii) other languages which regularly retain a final POc consonant (Diodio, Wedau and Tawala) do not retain it here.
+This reconstruction is attributed to PCEMP on the basis of Far East Manggarai riʔi ([Verheijen 1990](../references.md#source-Verheijen1990):221 ), Sasak re, Rotinese li (all CMP), all 'sword grass, Imperata cylindrica'.
+Roviana and Marovo have the form rekiti, reflecting earlier &ast;rekit, but this appears to be an unsourced borrowing, as (i) the regular reflex of POc &ast;-q- is zero and (ii) other languages which regularly retain a final POc consonant (Diodio, Wedau and Tawala) do not retain it here.
 The expected reflex in Roviana and Marovo is trei, found in their close relative Nduke.
 All other languages in this cognate set with a non-zero reflex of POc &ast;-q- reflect it regularly: no reflexes other than Roviana and Marovo r,equire the reconstruction of &ast;-k- in this etymon.

 <table>
 <tr>